 Over the years, our faculty has evolved with the world to ensure maximum efficiency and continuity of impact.

-It wasn’t until 1990 that the Faculty of Computing and Information Technology was established – a major result of the merger between Monash University and the Chisholm Institute of Technology.
-(Later, in 1997, we would become known simply as the Faculty of Information Technology.)
+Established in 1990, we were originally called the Faculty of Computing and Information Technology as the result of a merger between Monash University and the Chisholm Institute of Technology.
+Seven years later, we changed our name to the Faculty of Information Technology.

-Meanwhile, in 1999, Monash University was invited to be a founding member of the Group of Eight (Go8) – a coalition of Australia's most prestigious research-intensive universities.
-To this day, we are the only Go8 university to have a stand-alone IT faculty.
+Three years after our inception, Monash University was invited to become a founding member of the Group of Eight (Go8) – a coalition of Australia's most prestigious research-intensive universities.
+To this day, Monash is the only Go8 university with a faculty dedicated to information technology.